 Overall, an active person needs to get a variety of healthy carbs, lean protein, and good quality fats while not over-consuming saturated fats, cholesterol, sodium and added sugars.
 Without looking at the food’s nutritional panel, it might be hard to judge which foods should be chosen more frequently or rather avoided.

 The main reasons for the change where the following:

 Change 1.
 Features a SIMPLER Design

-For some consumers – athletes and health seekers alike – it was simply too confusing.
+For some consumers – peoples and health seekers alike – reading a label was simply too confusing.
 For example, not everybody got the meaning of %DV (percent of Daily Value) correctly.
-It should help you to understand the nutrition information relatively to a standardized daily diet.
-Or it was not highlighting the amount of calories properly.
+This value should help you to understand the nutrition information relatively to a standardized daily diet.
+The old labels did not highlight the amount of calories properly either.